-- 4.3 GRAP 104.57 "An entity shall assess at the end of each reporting period whether there is any objective evidence that a financial asset or group of financial assets is impaired.
-If any such evidence exists, the entity shall apply paragraphs .61 to .63 (for financial assets carried at amortised cost) and paragraph .64 (for financial assets carried at cost) to determine the amount of any impairment loss. " - 4.4 GRAP 104.58 "A financial asset or a group of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a \loss event ') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated." - 4.5 GRAP 104.61 "If there is objective evidence that an impairment loss on financial assets measured at amortised cost has been incurred, the amount of the loss is measured as the difference between the asset 's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset 's original effective interest rate (i.e. the effective interest rate computed at initial recognition).
+- 4.4 GRAP 104.58 "A financial asset or a group of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a loss event) and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated." - 4.5 GRAP 104.61 "If there is objective evidence that an impairment loss on financial assets measured at amortised cost has been incurred, the amount of the loss is measured as the difference between the asset 's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset 's original effective interest rate (i.e. the effective interest rate computed at initial recognition).
 The carrying amount of the asset shall be reduced either directly or through the use of an allowance account.
 The amount of the loss shall be recognised in surplus or deficit." - 4.6 GRAP 104.62 "An entity first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant, and individually or collectively for financial assets that are not individually significant (see paragraph .58).
-If an entity determines that no objective evidence of impairment exists for an individually assessed financial assets, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment."
+If an entity determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment."

-5 METHODOLOGY
+5. METHODOLOGY